ByteHive/DiscoBee/readme.md

 # DiscoBee

-DiscoBee is a free tool developed by ByteHive that simplifies the process of viewing NDI (Network Device Interface) sources registered on a Discovery server.
+DiscoBee is a free tool developed by ByteHive that simplifies viewing NDI — Network Device Interface  sources registered on a Discovery server.

 ## Features

 - Display all NDI sources registered on a Discovery server
 - Currently supports localhost
 - Includes an API for programmatic access
-- search for String in Source
+- Search for String in Source
 ## Usage

-Just run it by installing it with node.js first or use a Binary provided here :
+For Production environments, we recommend using one of the Prebuilt Binaries.

+## Development
+Clone this Repository and then run the following commands: npm install npm run start

 ## API